Texas Insurance Law Newsbrief - May 9, 2024

 Read Less

 In Farmers Tex.
 Cnty.
 Mut.
 Ins.
 Co. v.
 1st Choice Accident & Inj., LLC, 2024 US.
 Dist.
 LEXIS 45605 (S.D.
 Tex.
-March 12, 2024), Farmers Texas County Mutual Insurance Company (Farmers) and other insurance companies settled personal injury claims for some insureds, then noticed patterns in the billing and medical records from 1st Choice Accident & Injury.
+March 12, 2024), Farmers Texas County Mutual Insurance Company (Farmers) and other insurance companies settled personal injury claims for some insureds, then noticed patterns in the billing and medical records from various medical providers.

-Specifically, they alleged that 1st choice and its subsidiaries and affiliates issued examination and billing records that were unusually similar, regardless of age, gender, weight, past medical history, or current injuries.
+Specifically, they alleged that the providers issued examination and billing records that were unusually similar, regardless of age, gender, weight, past medical history, or current injuries.
 The alleged fraud was further evidenced by the creation of reports within seconds of each other, uniform gaits, family histories, exercise, and nutritional habits, and symptoms prior to their accidents, performance of the same tests, and uniformity of neurological findings, treatment recommendations and medical imaging.

-Based on their findings, Farmers filed a Racketeering Influenced and Corrupt Organizations (RICO) action alleging these records to have been fraudulent, causing them over $14,000,000 in damages, and having been performed by an Enterprise under the RICO Act.
-But these serious allegations will unfortunately not be addressed in this lawsuit, because the court held that there was nothing binding the association(s) together to constitute an Enterprise under the act.
-This was not an Enterprise-in-fact because “[a]side from the commission of the alleged predicate acts, there appears to be nothing which binds the association together” nor did it function as a consensual, decision-making unit.
-The Court therefore granted the defendant medical providers’ 12(b)(1) Motion to dismiss.
+Based on these findings, Farmers filed a Racketeering Influenced and Corrupt Organizations Act (RICO) action alleging these records to have been fraudulent, causing them over $14,000,000 in damages, and having been performed by an enterprise under RICO.
+But these serious allegations will unfortunately not be addressed in this lawsuit, because the court held that there was nothing binding the association(s) together to constitute an enterprise under the act.
+This was not an enterprise-in-fact because “[a]side from the commission of the alleged predicate acts, there appears to be nothing which binds the association together” nor did it function as a consensual, decision-making unit.
+The Court therefore granted the defendant medical providers’ Rule 12(b)(1) motion to dismiss.

 Editor’s note: regardless of whether this claim falls under RICO, this case should put us all on alert to review all medical providers’ examination and billing records with the utmost scrutiny.